rtenacity/rtenacity.github.io/content/posts/my-fav-books/index.md

 Steve Jobs by Walter Isaacson is the tale of the life of Steve Jobs, from birth to death.
 This book has a personal connection to me, because it was the first real nonfiction book I read.
 All of Walter Isaacson’s books are amazing, but this one is truly one of a kind.

 That’s it for this week!
 I hope you enjoyed!

+*Note from the author: This article was written in 2021 on my old blog on medium.
+I am reposting it here for archival purposes.
+This article has been modified to fit the new blog.*